 Any request to remove a child during term time for an exceptional leave of absence should be made to the Head of School.
-Such requests should be kept to a minimum and should not in any case exceed two weeks.
 Any exceptional absence, other than for illness, longer than two weeks in any academic year is treated as unauthorised.
 Any leave requested which is attached to a school holiday will not be authorised.
 Please be aware that the Head of School, working with the school's educational welfare officer (EWO), has the power to issue a 'fixed penalty notice' if parents decide to go ahead with exceptional leave that is not requested and authorised in the correct way.